Two arrested after couple found dead in Tremont apartment

-CLEVELAND– Two suspects are in custody following the double homicide in Cleveland’s Tremont neighborhood.
+CLEVELAND-- Two suspects are in custody following the double homicide in Cleveland's Tremont neighborhood.

 U.S. Marshals arrested James Hill, 41, and Barbara Wolford, 30, at a house in Mount Perry in Madison County Friday morning.
 They face aggravated murder charges.